The world in which we live

 I genuinely believe an outsourced accounting service provides a better value for money to an SME than an in-house team where the monthly cost of finance has not been monitored and measured for a long time and gets washed into the general bucket of all the other salaries.

 Without fail, when a customer is presented with our invoice for payment, they ask themselves (and sometimes me):

 - “Did you deliver to my expectation? “

 - “What were the issues that occurred?”

 - Or indeed “What extra performance did I get that I wasn’t expecting?”

 An SME’s high standards and low tolerance of error combined with the outsourcer’s eagerness to please and the simplicity of the commercial transaction results in significantly better quality work.
-Like it or not, there is always the threat to the service provider of terminating the contract.
-In the modern employment world this is a much more complex process and significantly more expensive and risky.
-Because of our inbuilt tendency to avoid conflict the option to terminate an employee relationship is rarely followed.
+Like it or not, there is always a threat to the service provider of terminating the contract.
+This is a much more complex process in the modern employment world and significantly more expensive and risky.
+Because of our inbuilt tendency to avoid conflict, the option to terminate an employee relationship is rarely followed.